tcoxon/lead/README.md

 I'm happy to take pull requests.
 Here are some things I think would have high
 value:

-* Bug fixes (no known bugs at the moment though)
+* Bug fixes
 * Unit tests
 * Support for other databases (e.g. Maria/MySQL)
 * Install scripts
-* A script for adding new games
+* Automation scripts
 * Reference frontend (e.g. a web page that loads scores for a leaderboard via AJAX and displays them in a HTML table)
-* Example games
+* Example code showing its use in games

-But I will consider any BSD-3-licensed patches you want to throw my way as long as they doesn't involve XML ;)

-Bug reports and complaints are good too!
+Bug reports are good too!

 ## FAQ